-College Faculty Mentors (other programs often use the title 'supervisor' for this role) are faculty members of the Lewis-Clark State College Division of Teacher Education.
-In some cases, the Division may be required to contract other qualified individuals to supervise interns.
+College faculty mentors (college mentors; other programs often use the title "supervisors" for this role) are faculty members of the Lewis-Clark State College Division of Teacher Education.
+In some cases, the Division may be required to contract with qualified individuals to mentor interns.